How to Aggregate X (Twitter Feeds) on Your Site: Step-by-Step Guide

 Aggregate Twitter Feed on a WordPress Page

-With this method, you can show Twitter content on your pages to engage your visitors.
+With this method, you can show Twitter content on your pages so it acts like the main focus and engages visitors.
 Plus, you can start doing that directly from the live feed editor.

 Just click on the Embed button at the top to get started.